 Obesity is on the rise, which can trigger type 2

-Most members of the public would probably consider type 1 diabetes to be the most serious form.
+However, most members of the public would probably consider type 1 diabetes to be the most serious form.
 However, most healthcare professionals would point to type 2 diabetes — which accounts for 85-90% of all cases— as far more troubling.
 Type 2 diabetes is where the person produces insufficient insulin to meet body demands.

 Education and awareness of diabetes — as with any medical condition — is crucial because it can help you make an informed choice.